 It is important to know that strong price movement is called impulse or momentum whereas weak price action is known as corrective or consolidation.
 The strength or weakness of price flow can be understood by analysing whether price is behaving impulsively or correctively.

 Both strong and weak price action can take place during bullish and bearish price movements, which is why they are sometimes divided into bullish and bearish price action movements.
-Simply said, impulse and corrections can be either bullish (price is moving up) or bearish (price is moving down).
+Simply said, impulse and corrections forex can be either bullish (price is moving up) or bearish (price is moving down).
 This creates four different types of price movements, which in some ways can been seen as “DNA” or heart beat of the market:

 GBP/USD 4 hour chart: blue arrows indicate bullish momentum, green arrows indicate bullish correction, red arrows indicate bearish impulse, and orange arrow indicates bearish correction.

 Each of these four variations represents a seperate “price swing”, which is considered to be a group of candlesticks where the majority share common direction (bearish or bullish) and strength (strong or weak).
 Basically, every price swing is either bearish or bullish and either impulsive or corrective.
 (Price movement is also called price action, a price swing, swing, or swing high and swing low.)

 You might be wondering: what is the benefit of knowing this information about the price swing?
 Traders that correctly analyse and understand price swings have the following advantages:

 Analyse past price swings to estimate the current price action more accurately.

 Analyse the current price swing to understand how long it will last and when it could end.